laurencmendoza/my-closet-tracker/README.md

 1. [Poshmark](https://poshmark.com/)

 ## Current User Flow / Feature List
+1. User signs up for the application or logs in using their username and password
+2. User is unable to view pages such as 'My Closet', 'Outfits' and 'Outfit Tracker', and only has access to their clothing items, outfits, and entries.
+User is unable to add other users' clothing items to their outfits, and user is unable to access other users' outfis to add to their entries.
+3. User navigates to the home page to see a menu that allows them to view their clothing items by category by clicking on the image that corresponds to the category (ex: clicking on the shirt sends users to a list of their Tops)
+4. User clicks on 'My Closet' to view all of their clothing items
+5. User clicks 'Add to Closet' to add a new clothing item to the app
+6. User views a detail page for the clothing item and adds/removes colors and tags (ex: casual, activewear, business attire) for the item (also available by clicking on the clothing item in the clothing item list view)
+7. User can upload photos of the clothing item
+8. User can edit the clothing item's information
+9. User can click delete to view a confirm deletion page, and then delete the clothing item
+10. User clicks on 'Outfits' to view a list of all their outfits
+11. User clicks on 'Add a New Outfit' on the 'Outfits' page to create a new outfit, first by writing a description
+12. User views a detail page for the outfit and adds/removes clothing items (also available by clicking on the outfit in the outfit list view)
+13. User can upload photos of the outfit
+14. User can edit the outfit description
+15. User can click delete to view a confirm deletion page, and then delete the outfit
+16. User clicks 'Outfit Tracker' to view a list of all of their created entries
+17. User can click edit to update the description or date for each entry
+18. User can click delete to view a confirm deletion page, and then delete the entry
+19. User clicks on 'New Entry' on the 'Outfit Tracker' page to create a new entry, first by writing the date and a description of the day
+20. User views a detail page for the entry and adds/removes outfits

 ## Future Features
 1. User is able to create their own colors and tags for clothing items on the clothing item details page